cisagov/development-guide/config/coordinating-skeleton-updates.md

 The part that takes the longest is waiting for the checks to complete as you update each PR from the newly-updated `develop` branch before merging.

-Wait until a the [lineage GitHub Action] has completed, and do the process:
+Wait until the [lineage GitHub Action] has completed, and do the process:

 1. Merge a PR
 2. Go to the next PR, `update from ##words here##`